Phone: (202) 296-5505 Email: info@winvale.com

 Resources and Insight | 5 Min Read

-What is the Service Contract Act (SCA)?
+What Are the Service Contract Labor Standards (SCLS)?

-The Service Contract Act (SCA), also known as the McNamara O’Hara Service Contract Act is a piece of legislation created to close the cap in labor standards protection by ensuring all major categories of government procurement are included.
+Service Contract Labor Standards (SCLS), formerly known as the Service Contract Act (SCA), were created to close the cap in labor standards protection by ensuring all major categories of government procurement are included.

-The SCA requires contractors and subcontractors providing services on prime contracts greater than $2,500 to pay service employees no less than the wage rates and fringe benefits found in the county of work performed, or the rates contained in a predecessor contractor’s Collective Bargaining Agreement (CBA).
+SCLS requires contractors and subcontractors providing services on prime contracts greater than $2,500 to pay service employees no less than the wage rates and fringe benefits found in the county of work performed, or the rates contained in a predecessor contractor’s Collective Bargaining Agreement (CBA).
 You can find the wage determination rates in SAM.gov under wage determinations, service contracts.
-For contracts equal to or less than $2,500, contractors must pay the federal minimum wage determined in the Fair Labor Standards Act.
+If you have a service contract that employs more than 5 employees and exceeds $2,500 then the Department of Labor must issue a wage determination, which we’ll go into more detail on below.

-What Are SCA Wage Determinations?
+What Are Wage Determinations?

 The Department of Labor must issue a wage determination for every service contract that employs more than five service employees and exceeds $2,500.
 If the contract requires less than five service employees, the contracting agency must obtain a wage determination from SAM.gov or submit an E98 request.
 An E98 form allows agencies to request a wage determination from the Department of Labor.